Chapter 7:

 On the distant planet of Tsukinara, within the obsidian halls of the dark crystal palace, Prince Tsukio sat upon the throne, his gaze shadowed by a storm of anger and contemplation.
 Beside him stood Princess Tsukina, her presence shrouded in a gentle violet aura that exuded calm—but beneath the surface, her eyes gleamed with cunning resolve.

 Tsukio nodded slowly.
-“Then we begin subtly.
+“Then we begin carefully.
 First, Aiko.
-Her fatigue and uncertainty are the keys.
-If she comes to believe that no one can fully understand or support her… the seed of doubt will take root.”
+If we can make her question herself, even just slightly… the seed of doubt will take root.”

 A faint, almost poisonous smile curved Tsukina’s lips.
 “And Akihiko?”

 “He is strong,” Tsukio replied, his tone measured, “but his strength comes from his love for her.
-If we convince him that Aiko… may be lost, his resolve will falter.
-I will ensure he believes she is gone… perhaps truly gone.”
+If we can make him question his ability to protect her… even a small hesitation will weaken him.
+The doubt must grow quietly, without him noticing at first.”

 Tsukio’s eyes glimmered with icy determination.
 “Every opportunity is a test.
 If they respond as always, we’ll need stronger methods.
 But for now… subtlety is our ally.”

-The throne room fell into a deep, resonant silence.
+The throne hall fell into a deep, resonant silence.
 Together, they plotted in shadows, their schemes stretching unseen toward their unwitting targets.

-A whisper touched her mind—soft, almost comforting, yet laden with subtle doubt:
+A whisper touched her mind—soft, almost comforting, yet laden with uncertainty:

 “Are you truly strong enough?
 Can your heart bear all the duties your future demands?”